 What Is Carbon Monoxide?

-CO is produced when fuel sources like oil, wood, and coal do not fully burn.
-Appliances like a gas furnace, water heater, cooking stove, and car engine can emit CO.
-This can occur if any of these appliances are running less than optimally.
-With a furnace, a CO leak can occur due to a crack in the heat exchanger.
+CO is created when fuel from a source like oil or coal only burns partially.
+Appliances like a gas furnace, water heater, and car engine are capable of emitting and leaking CO.
+This can happen especially if the appliance or vehicle has some sort of deficiency.
+In the case of a furnace, a CO leak can stem from a crack in the heat exchanger.

 Signs of Carbon Monoxide Poisoning